Here’s another edition of “Ask Sophie,” the advice column that answers immigration-related questions about working at technology companies.

 TechCrunch+ members receive access to weekly “Ask Sophie” columns; use promo code ALCORN to purchase a one- or two-year subscription for 50% off.

-Ask Sophie: Can I launch a startup if I’m in the US on a student visa? by Walter Thompson originally published on TechCrunch
+Ask Sophie: Which visas are best for U.S. startup accelerators? by Walter Thompson originally published on TechCrunch